jonnonz1/nz-statute-book/acts/public/2026/employment-relations-amendment-act-2026.md

 This Act is the Employment Relations Amendment Act 2026.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 21 February 2026.

 ### 3 Principal Act
 This Act amends the Employment Relations Act 2000.